spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/active-filter-rating/README.md

 # active-filter-rating (molecule)

-Displays a selected filter, which shows number of chosen rating.
+Displays a selected filter, which shows a number of the rating chosen.

 ## Code sample